awsdocs/aws-systems-manager-user-guide/doc_source/param-create-cli.md

 ------

-   If you create a `SecureString` parameter by using the AWS\-managed AWS KMS key in your account and Region, then you *don't* have to provide a value for the `--key-id` parameter\.
+   If you create a `SecureString` parameter by using the AWS\-managed AWS Key Management Service \(AWS KMS\) key in your account and Region, then you *don't* have to provide a value for the `--key-id` parameter\.
 **Note**
-To use the AWS Key Management Service \(KMS\) customer master key \(CMK\) assigned to your account and region, remove the `key-id` parameter from the command\.
+To use the AWS KMS customer master key \(CMK\) assigned to your AWS account and Region, remove the `key-id` parameter from the command\.
 For more information about CMKs, see [AWS Key Management Service Concepts](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#aws-managed-cmk) in the *AWS Key Management Service Developer Guide*\.

-   To use a customer managed CMK instead of the AWS\-managed CMK assigned to your account, you must specify the key by using the `--key-id` parameter\.
+   To use a customer managed CMK instead of the AWS managed CMK assigned to your account, you must specify the key by using the `--key-id` parameter\.
 The parameter supports the following KMS parameter formats\.
-   + Key ARN example:
+   + Key Amazon Resource Name \(ARN\) example:

       `arn:aws:kms:us-east-2:123456789012:key/12345678-1234-1234-1234-123456789012`
    + Alias ARN example: